 We leave our bikes and bags by Justin.
 Let’s go for a walk in the neighborhood, we meet a shamanic temple that opens only once a year.
 Churches, however, are at every corner and always open.
 I have never seen such a number of churches, not even in Italy.

 We see the first Korean market, Namdaemun Market.
-It’s nice but the prices are not as low as we would have expected in a market.
-Seems a bit like a sort of tourist trap.
+It’s nice but the prices are not as cheap as we would have expected in a market.
+It seems a bit like a sort of tourist trap.
 We wanted to try the fried mandu but they wanted 1 euro for 1 dumpling, no way, we are still living on the 90 Euros that in the meanwhile became 40, still a couple of days before getting the rent money.